XI Century · Salerno

 The Living Continuation

-A Christian 501(c)(3) telemedicine practice and K–12 formation curriculum, founded by Prof. Dana Rodriguez, PhD, and Zeus Rodriguez in 2025.
+A Catholic 501(c)(3) nonprofit dedicated to virtue and health formation for children — the Quintivium K–12 curriculum, Theology of the Body, Natural Family Planning, and free formation consultations for families in need.
+Founded by Prof. Dana Rodriguez, PhD, and Zeus Rodriguez in 2025.
 The lineage, continued in the present tense.

 V